What is a DTA and how does it work?

 (I) Avoidance of double taxation

 A person earning an income is subject to tax in the state of which he is a resident.
 Alternatively, an income may also be taxed in the state in which the income generating activity takes place.
-But by the operation of the domestic tax rules, the same income may also be taxed again in another state.
-Double taxation may arise in any one of the following three ways:
+If the parties to a contract are situated within the same country or state, only domestic tax will arise and there is no issue of double taxation.
+If there is a foreign element in the contract, the issue of double taxation wil arise.
+For example, one of the parties to the contract is a foreign national, or the activity of the contract takes place in another country.
+But by the operation of different domestic tax rules, the same income may be taxed in more than one state.
+Double taxation may take one of the following three forms:

 Example - 1

 A Hong Kong company assigns a US national, whose wife and kids are working and living in Canada, to work for its subsidiary in Shanghai for two years.
 In the absence of any DTA signed between respective countries, the same income of the employee may become taxable in four jurisdictions.

 First, double taxation arises from the conflicts between residence rules.
 The above employee is both a tax residence of Canada and the US as per residence rules of each country.
 One the one hand, the employee suffers income tax due to his family ties with Canada.
 That is, his family members work and live in that country.
 On the other hand, he is a tax residence of the US that imposes worldwide tax on its nationals.
 Second, double taxation arises from the conflict of source rules between Hong Kong and China.
 The above employee is subject to income tax as he exercises employment in China, while he is also subject to salaries tax in HK because a contractual relationship has been created following the employment agreement concluded between him a HK company.
 Third, double taxation arises from the conflict between the residence rules and source rules.
 Where the employee is taxed in Canada because he has family ties with the country, the same income is subject to tax in China because the employee is performing his duty in China.